 Each year, local governments that host a gaming facility receive a 10% share of the net income those facilities generate.
-Last year, five Host Local Governments in the Thompson Okanagan received $10.5 million to invest in community projects, like park improvements in Kamloops, policing in Kelowna, and the South Okanagan Events Centre in Penticton.
-To find out how Host Local Governments in the Thompson Okanagan play it forward with their share of provincial gaming revenue, see below.
+Last year, five Host Local Governments in the Thompson Okanagan received $10.9 million to invest in community projects, including park improvements in Kamloops, policing in Kelowna and the South Okanagan Events Centre in Penticton.

 BCLC 2010 Winter Games Dome

-With B.C.’s Lower Mainland being the main hub for the 2010 Olympic excitement, this travelling, multi-sensory experience ensured people all over B.C. got to enjoy the excitement and spirit of the Winter Games, regardless of location.
+With B.C.’s Lower Mainland being the main hub for the 2010 Olympic excitement, BCLC sponsored a travelling, multi-sensory experience to bring the excitement and spirit of the Olympic Winter Games to people all over the province, regardless of location.

 Canadian Mental Health Association (CMHA)